-In her doctoral research entitled Living Independently, Vera Kovács conducted a participatory action research study in 2016-2017 with 10 people with disabilities and four allied participatory research groups to find out what it would take for a person with disabilities to live independently in Hungary today.
+In her doctoral research entitled Living Independently, Vera Kovács conducted a participatory action research study in 2016-2017 with 10 disabled people and four allied participatory research groups to find out what it would take for a person with disabilities to live independently in Hungary today.

 Participatory action research (PAR) is an effort to innovate social science research methods in which the researcher recognises that it is difficult to keep their distance and that they can hardly represent the position of an outsider without exploiting their research subjects.
-PAR researchers believe that there are many ways of collecting data and information that can be used to empower the groups involved in the problem being researched.
-PAR stands for the intertwining of the triad in its name - participation, action and research - and the involvement of the people affected by the study, who use the knowledge thus uncovered to advocate and improve their situation.
+PAR researchers believe that there are many ways of collecting data and information that then can be used to empower the groups involved in the issue being researched.
+PAR stands for the intertwining of the triad in its name - participation, action and research - and the involvement of the people affected by the study, who can use the knowledge thus uncovered to advocate and improve their situation.

-The Living Independently group, a community based on the self-organization of the disabled people involved in the research, is still in operation today and although they have achieved advocacy successes, the housing situation of disabled people has not changed systemically.
+The Living Independently group, a community based on the self-organisation of the disabled people involved in the research, is still in active today.
+Although they have achieved advocacy successes, the housing situation of disabled people has not improved systematically.

-A detailed report on the research by Vera Kovács is published in the ELTE Bárczi Gusztáv College of Special Education, entitled Together We Teach and We Research.
+A detailed report on the research by Vera Kovács is published in the ELTE Bárczi Gusztáv College of Special Education, entitled Together We Teach and Research.